iPlumb3r/KeQuarks/1_Semantic/ReadMe.md

 To Be Completed ...

 In order to avoid any debate about terminology :
-* Concepts are here primary identifier by non significative IDs
+* Concepts are here primary identified by a non significative IDs (A prefered label is just provided as an example) ...
-* Terms of each paradigm are mapped to Concepts
+* ... then, those Concepts are "mapped" with Terms used by each paradigm

 Key Concepts
 -